 - In KaBlam!, all the adults in the Henry and June shorts have tiny eyes.
 The main duo, being somewhere around ten, have pretty big eyes (at least in the later seasons).

 - Flashbacks in Avatar: The Last Airbender give all the main characters huge eyes (including, strangely enough, Azula) and round faces.

-- An amusing subversion occurs in the manga when both Happosai and Cologne separately recollect an incident in their shared past; in Happosai's version, they were both normal sized (and ridiculously attractive) young adults.
-Cologne's decidely more likely re-telling shows that they've both been tiny their entire lives.
+- An amusing subversion occurs in the manga when both Happōsai and Cologne separately recollect an incident in their shared past; in Happōosai's version, they were both normal-sized (and ridiculously attractive) young adults.
+Cologne's decidedly more plausible re-telling shows that Happōsai has been tiny his entire life.

 - The toddlers in Gakuen Babysitters are particularly stylized in this fashion.
 They have large eyes, are about the size of infants in comparison to the older characters, and have round and chubby bodies and cheeks.

 - Fairy Tail plays this trope straight, but the most notable example is Master Makarov.
 At 88 years old, he's about 2' tall, and he shrunk a lot.
 In a flashback to when he was 40, he's still short, but he's at least 5' tall.
 This is suggested to be a side-effect of his Giant Magic.

 - Fullmetal Alchemist's Aunt Pinako, Winry's grandmother, is shorter than Ed.
 In a flashback from when she was younger she appears almost twice as tall.

 - In Turning Red, Mei's pictures from when she was a toddler show her face was more rounded while that of her teen self is more pear shaped.

 - In Up, Carl is perfectly round as a child, but becomes more angular in shape as he ages until he resembles a cube.
 Ellie, on the other hand, remains rounded throughout.